"Your employees should be your greatest strength, but they could be your greatest risk."

 “I really enjoyed reading your book “From Hire to Fire and Everything In Between” as it was very informative, insightful and simple.
 I appreciated the plain English explanations and step-by-step process.
 For a small business like mine, it helped guide me to properly implement formal and appropriate procedures and set better employee expectations and introduce them into a better managed business.
 In particular the checklists are practical and easy to refer back to, it helped me out heaps.
 My employees are now in a stronger business, expectations are set from the start, the culture is strong and they have hit the ground running much sooner!”

-Following a decision by the Fair Work Commission Modern Awards will be varied from 1 August 2018 to give employees access to 5 ...Read Post
+By Paul Ackerman Following a recent decision by the Fair Work Commission, Modern Awards have been amended effective August ...Read Post

 In this video, Natasha talks about: Accessorial Liability Employee Lifecycle Employee Asset Model Unfair Dismissal...Read Post